hashicorp/vault/website/source/guides/identity/authentication.html.md

 ### <a name="step1"></a>Step 1: Enable AppRole auth method
 (**Persona:** admin)

-Like many other auth backends, AppRole must be enabled before it can be used.
+Like many other auth methods, AppRole must be enabled before it can be used.

 #### CLI command